atharva3010/daix-switcher-vuetify/src/assets/articles/6-things-you-can-do-with-bitcoin.md

 Trading is one of the most common ways Bitcoin is used today.
 It works similar to Forex trading, and the general idea is to buy low and sell high.

-There are three popular trading methods practiced by Bitcoin traders to maximize profit. <a href="https://99bitcoins.com/bitcoin-trading/#trading_types" target="_blank">Bitcoin trading types</a> include day trading, scalping, and swing trading.
+There are three popular trading methods practiced by Bitcoin traders to maximize profit. <a href="https://99bitcoins.com/bitcoin-trading/#trading_types" rel="noopener" target="_blank">Bitcoin trading types</a> include day trading, scalping, and swing trading.

 **Day trading:** The main idea behind the day trading strategy is looking for opportunities - mostly based on speculations and technical analysis - to make short-term profits from the ongoing market.
 A typical day trader conducts multiple trades throughout the day; he enters the market, takes a position, keeps an eye on the positions, and then exits at a profit.